Soulimoo/flight-management-api/README.md

 - JWT tokens expire after 1 hour (configurable in application.properties)
 - Passwords are stored as BCrypt hashes
 - API endpoints are secured with role-based authorization
+- Method-level security with @PreAuthorize annotations for fine-grained access control
+- CSRF protection enabled for production (disabled for testing)
 - REST principles are followed for API design
+- Comprehensive exception handling for security violations

 ## Extending the Application